jjacklee116/ajitjohnson.github.io/_drafts/a-draft-post0.markdown

 tsne_realData <- Rtsne(expression_data, perplexity=10, check_duplicates = FALSE)
 {% endhighlight %}

 The above step may take a while depending on the size of your dataset.
-There are quicker options like UMAP which also is slightly better in other ways of maintaining global architecture.
+There are quicker options like UMAP which is also slightly better in other ways in maintaining the global architecture of the clusters.
 If you would like to learn that, let me know in the comments.

-Okay we are now ready for the final step, what we have been waiting for all along.
+*Okay we are now ready for the final step!*

 {% highlight python %}
 ## Generate the t_SNE plot